 Long term care insurance is different than traditional health insurance.
 It is designed to cover the costs of services and support when you can no longer care for yourself, whether that is in your home, at an assisted living community, memory care community, respite care, hospice care, or in a nursing home.
 The policyholder can select from a range of care options and benefits.
 Services can include caring for the activities of daily living such as bathing, toileting, and dressing, or skilled nursing, or occupational, speech or physical therapy.
 Long term care insurance typically covers what is not covered by health insurance, Medicare, or Medicaid.

 Under the VA Aid and Attendance Special Pension, also known as the A&A Pension, qualified veterans or their surviving spouses can receive tax-free monthly sums meant to help defray the costs of assisted living.
-Two married veterans can receive up to a maximum of $2,837 each month in 2016 for this purpose, while a veteran and his or her spouse can receive up to $2,120.
+Two married veterans can receive up to a maximum of $2,837 each month for this purpose, while a veteran and his or her spouse can receive up to $2,120.
 A sick spouse of a veteran may receive $1,788, and a surviving spouse may be entitled to $1,412 each month.

 If your loved one has a life insurance policy, you may be able to cash out the policy for a lump-sum to pay for assisted living expenses now.
 Contact the life insurance company to ask about “accelerated” or “living” benefits.
 The company that issued the policy to your parent will typically purchase it back for 50% to 75% of its value.
 This can be determined by the policy amount, monthly premiums, the policyholder’s age, or their heath condition.
 But each company is different and must be contacted directly to understand their rules and procedures.
 There are advantages and disadvantages of cashing out the policy, so research your options to best understand if this is a fit for your particular circumstance.